-Everest Circuit trekking is a life-changing experience which is designed for those adventure seekers who want to explore the whole Everest region with an enthusiastic and determined spirit.
-This is a challenging trek which demands physical fitness and few years of experience in climbing high altitude mountains.
-Since this is one of the most adventurous and stunning treks in the Khumbu Region, Everest Circuit trekking covers all the beautiful treasure of this area.
-As challenging as it is, this is undoubtedly the finest mountain journeys in the Himalayas that has a blend of unique Sherpa cultures and traditions in it.
-The trek provides an opportunity to visit the world famous Tengboche monastery which is at a height of 3860 m to give you a better insight on Buddhist culture.
+Everest Circuit trekking is a life-changing experience that is designed for those adventure seekers who want to explore the whole Everest region with an enthusiastic and determined spirit.
+This is a challenging trek that demands physical fitness and a few years of experience in climbing high-altitude mountains.
+Since this is one of the most adventurous and stunning treks in the Khumbu Region, Everest Circuit trekking covers all the beautiful treasures of this area.
+As challenging as it is, this is undoubtedly the finest mountain journey in the Himalayas that has a blend of unique Sherpa cultures and traditions in it.
+The trek provides an opportunity to visit the world-famous Tengboche monastery which is at a height of 3860 m to give you a better insight into Buddhist culture.

-En route back to Lukla, we cross the Chola pass which is followed by Everest base camp, Kalapathar, down to Tengboche monastery, Everest view hotel, and Namche Bazaar.
-On our Everest circuit trekking, we enjoy the awe-inspiring views of Everest including several other similar peaks and explore the Buddhists monasteries located at the world's highest elevation.
+En route back to Lukla, we cross the Chola Pass which is followed by Everest base camp, Kalapathar, down to Tengboche monastery, Everest view hotel, and Namche Bazaar.
+On our Everest circuit trekking, we enjoy the awe-inspiring views of Everest including several other similar peaks and explore the Buddhist monasteries located at the world's highest elevation.